andrewjbashford/GalvanizeCapstone/README.md

 <img src="powerpoint%20images/reddit%20example.png" height=90%  width=90%  alt="Reddit AMA">

-Has Pitchfork changed its scoring methodology and review content since its acquisition?
+Do Pitchfork's more critical fans have any basis to claim that Pitchfork has become more 'vanilla' over time?

+I conducted statistical analysis on their scoring methodology and used natural language processing techniques on the content of reviews in search of evidence that Pitchfork has measurably changed since they were acquired.

 # Data Collection